-Course Assessment with a Flexible Deadline (Assignment)
+Course Assessment with a Flexible Deadline (Research Report)

-The assignment has a flexible deadline.
-Students are expected to submit the assignment by the deadline listed on the course outline.
+The research report has a flexible deadline.
+Students are expected to submit the report by the deadline listed on the course outline.
 Should illness or extenuating circumstances arise, students are permitted to submit the report up to 48 hours past the deadline without academic penalty.
-Should an assignment be submitted beyond 48 hours past the deadline, a late penalty of 10% per day will be subtracted from the assessed grade.
-Since a flexible deadline is used for the assignment, requests for academic consideration for the assignment will not be granted.
+Should a report be submitted beyond 48 hours past the deadline, a late penalty of 10% per day will be subtracted from the assessed grade.
+Since a flexible deadline is used for the report, requests for academic consideration for the report will not be granted.
 If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, you must notify the instructor at least one week prior to the deadline listed on the course outline.